The Salem Witch Trials – 5 Insane Theories on Its Causes

 Below you can read the transcript for the entire series.
 It was initially intended to be a single, longer video, but I decided to break it up into separate parts.
 So the transcript has all episodes included.
 This was the recording script, so some things have changed in the actual performance, but it’s a good general outline of what I was thinking when compiling the episodes.
 Enjoy!

 5 Insane Theories About the Cause of The Salem Witch Trials

-Hello witches and welcome To Salem, the weirdest place on earth.
 Today we’re going back in time to 1692 to examine what exactly transformed America’s most infamous Puritan town from a bustling seaport to a psychotic murder village.
-We’re going to cover five insane theories that people have speculated made this shift possible.
+We’re going to cover five insane theories as to the causes of the Salem Witch Trials.
 Some are well-grounded in history, while others are knocking on the door to crazy town.
-Let’s get going with number 5.
+Let’s get going with number

 Actual Witchcraft (True-ish)